Anti-dsDNA

 There is no cure for SLE, but the symptoms and complications can be managed.
 Most people with the condition will experience flare-ups, but most will also have periods of few or mild symptoms.

-No, once the autoantibody has been produced by the body, it will continue to be present.
-However, the concentration in the blood will vary over time and can be present at very low levels.
+Not without treatment.
+Once the autoantibody has been produced by the body, it will continue to be present.
+However, the concentration in the blood will vary over time and can be present at very low levels and with some newer treatments may disappear completely.

 Autoantibodies do not respond to lifestyle changes because they reflect the presence and activity of an autoimmune process.

-The test requires specialised equipment.
-Your sample will need to be sent to an accredited laboratory that performs and interprets these tests.
+The test itself requires specialised equipment.
+Your blood sample can be taken in your doctors surgery, but the sample will need to be sent to an accredited laboratory that performs and interprets these tests.

-Autoantibody testing is only necessary when a person shows symptoms that suggest an autoimmune disorder.
+Autoantibody testing is only necessary when a person shows symptoms that suggest an autoimmune disorder that could be SLE.
 Most people will never need to have an anti-dsDNA test performed.